 When you visit Figueira da Foz, you can and should explore it on foot so that you can discover all the details of this city.
 If you visit all the above-mentioned places (city centre and Buarcos), then you’ll walk between 5 and 7 km.

 To explore Serra da Boa Viagem and Costa de Lavos, you’ll have to drive there or take a taxi.

 Important information: I have to thank the City Hall that helped me discover all the places in Figueira da Foz.
 Without their help, I wouldn’t be able to get to know all the wonders of this city nor its history.

 Are you going to visit Figueira da Foz?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you:

 - Travel guide to discover Central Portugal in 7 days

 - Top 20 of the places to visit in Nazaré and surrounding area